galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ![Oracle Forms and Reports Architecture](resources/overview.png)

-Network and Availability Zone topology.
 This sample does not cover high availability for Oracle Database, you can follow [Oracle HA in Azure- Options](https://techcommunity.microsoft.com/t5/data-architecture-blog/oracle-ha-in-azure-options/ba-p/2281896) to create Oracle Data Guard.

 Azure Application Gateways are always deployed in a highly available fashion.
 You can scale up following [Scaling Application Gateway v2](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-autoscaling-zone-redundant).

+See network and Availability Zone topology.

 ![Network and Availability Zone Topology](resources/network-and-availability-zones-topology.png)